President: Samantha Howard

 Jed’s goal for the TMHS Wildcat Choir Program is to not only be recognized at the state level, but the national level, for performance and student leadership.

-Jordyn White is a proud Houstonian and Baylor University graduate entering her fifth year of teaching, and fourth at TMHS.
+Jordyn White is a proud Houstonian and Baylor University graduate entering her sixth year of teaching, and fifth at TMHS.
 Originally from Katy, Jordyn returned to the Houston area as assistant director at South Houston High School, and is excited to return to TMHS where she student taught.
 In her first year teaching, Jordyn was named New Teacher of the Year for South Houston High School, and District-Wide New High School Teacher of the Year for Pasadena ISD.

 While attending Baylor University, Jordyn sang with the Baylor A Cappella Choir and Chamber Singers, and studied under Dr. Stephen Gusukuma and Dr. Lynne Gackle.
 She participated in many School of Music organizations including the Baylor University Music Educators Association, and ACDA student chapter.